-A year and nine months later, Theo decided to sell his car and cancelled his policy.
+A year and 9 months later, Theo decided to sell his car and cancelled his policy.
 But he received less than a third of his premiums back.

 What we said

-The insurer said that Theo's premium was based on the whole three years.
-Looking at the policy documents, the GAP insurer wouldn't have had to pay a claim over the deferred period.
+The insurer said Theo’s premium was based on the whole 3 years.
+Looking at the policy documents, the GAP insurer wouldn’t have had to pay a claim over the deferred period.

 We thought it was unfair to take the deferred period into account and ask Theo to pay for time when he wasn’t covered.
 So we decided to uphold his complaint.

 The policy terms said Theo was entitled to a proportional refund, so we told the insurer to do this based on 24 months of cover.
 The policy terms also allowed the insurer to deduct a small admin fee, which we said was fair for them to do.